 The Role of Scoring Frequency

-Scoring frequency determines how many opportunities exist for outcomes to balance out over time.
+Scoring frequency determines how many opportunities exist for randomness to balance out:

-• In low-scoring environments, outcomes depend on very few events
+- Low-scoring environments: outcomes hinge on very few events

-When scoring events are rare, there are fewer chances for randomness to average out.
+When scoring events are rare, randomness has fewer chances to average out.
 Each goal or score becomes structurally significant.
-This relationship becomes clearer when examining how scoring frequency affects totals markets rather than assuming low totals imply stability, a structural effect also explored in low-scoring environments and variance amplification mechanisms.
+This relationship is explored in how scoring frequency affects totals markets and variance amplification in low-scoring environments.

 Why Single Events Matter More

-In a low-scoring match, one goal can account for a large percentage of the total outcome space.
-From a system perspective, this concentrates uncertainty into isolated moments.
+In a low-scoring match, one goal can represent a large share of the total outcome space.
+Structurally, this concentrates uncertainty into isolated moments:

-• A single scoring event can redefine the entire match outcome
+- A single event can redefine the match outcome

-This is not a flaw in the system; it is a mathematical consequence of low event frequency.
+This is not a flaw—it is a mathematical consequence of low event frequency.

 Outcome Compression and Sensitivity